Tool Buying Guide for Woodworking

 • Best Planer under $1000 has to be the workhorse, DeWALT DW735X https://amzn.to/3pK4xMs If you intend on planing a lot of boards and using this for years to come, the DeWALT is hard to pass up.
 If you don't want to drop that much on a planer but still want a great quality tool, check out the DeWALT DW734 https://amzn.to/3IdJs3o

-• Best cutter head on a planer that I’ve used is the Oliver 12 1/2” planer https://amzn.to/3O5g3fI This planer has the very popular BYRD helix cutterhead installed from the factory.
+• Best Overall Planer that I’ve used is the Oliver 13” planer.
+This planer has the very popular helical cutterhead installed from the factory.
 This makes your boards have a smoother overall finish as it comes out of the planer.
-Shelix cutter heads also outperform standard straight knife planers in cut quality, efficiency, and durability.
-I did a review of the Oliver you can watch here: https://youtu.be/kMeNcyDqJ8Q
+Helical cutterheads also outperform standard straight knife planers in cut quality, efficiency, and durability.
+This planer also features a Wixey digital read out, two speeds, and a ton of other nice features.
+I did a review of the Oliver 13” Planer you should check out.

-• Best Jointer for most people is the Wahuda 8-inch bench top jointer https://amzn.to/3LXNEFG I’ve had this jointer for over two years now and it has worked very well for me.
+• Best Jointer for most people is the Wahuda 8-inch bench top jointer https://amzn.to/3LXNEFG I’ve had this jointer for over four years now and it has worked very well for me.
 You can check out my 2-year review video here: https://youtu.be/C0hb3sXWUdY This is one of the only 8-inch jointers in this price range.

 Bandsaws: